What is Fixed Asset Register?

 How to Maintain?

-There are many ways to maintain fixed asset register starting from manual paper register to sophisticated software.
-It is maintained using excel sheet, integrated accounting software’s etc.
+There are many ways to maintain a fixed asset register, starting from manual paper registers to sophisticated software.
+It is maintained using an excel sheet, integrated accounting software, etc.

 Also read Fixed Asset Register vs Fixed Asset Schedule.

 Quiz on Fixed Asset Register